 - Money transfers (remittances) to simplify international transfers.
 Traditionally expensive, promising FinTech companies offer cheaper options, with mobile phone transactions.

-- Cashless payments, suitable for developing countries lacking secure digital payment methods.
+- Cashless payments which are suitable for developing countries lacking secure digital payment methods.
 Carrying cash can be risky and cashless payments can be a great educative introduction into digital financing.

 From 2017 onwards, the world feels a bit uncertain.
 But innovations in financial technology are ready to support the creation of a more inclusive world for all.